 SpringBoard offers robust data and progress reporting functionality through SpringBoard Digital.
 A variety of reports can be generated, including class average, performance, standards mastery, and more.
 Any assignment or assessment that has been graded will be fed into the progress report functionality.
 The reporting feature provides teacher and administrator roles for a variety of reporting types and data for their purposes.
+The teacher reports can be shared with parents and students.
 Teachers have real time visibility and can communicate and message back and forth with students to monitor their progress and provide appropriate feedback.

-SpringBoard offers research-based strategies and practices to support and advance special populations, including Sped, English language learners, accelerated learners and struggling learners at all levels.
+SpringBoard offers research-based instructional strategies and practices to support and advance special populations, including Sped, English language learners, accelerated learners and struggling learners at all levels on the continuum.
 The focus on vocabulary and language is particularly beneficial to ELL students.